Pests

 Symptoms

-- sticky honeydew residue on lower segments
+• sticky honeydew residue coating lower segments beneath an established colony

 Causes